Liens transversaux de livre pour First-line LPAs

 Justification and evidence

 In 2015, WHO commissioned an updated systematic review of the accuracy of commercial LPAs for detecting MTBC, and resistance to rifampicin and isoniazid.
-A total of 74 studies were identified, comprising 94 unique datasets (see Annex 1.3 "FL-LPA").
+A total of 74 studies were identified, comprising 94 unique datasets (see Annex 1.3: “FL-LPA”).
 Of these 94 datasets, 83 evaluated Hain version 1, five evaluated Hain version 2, and six evaluated the Nipro assay.
 Only one of the studies performed head-to-head testing of all three target LPAs on directly tested clinical specimens and indirectly tested isolates, and these data were included as six separate datasets (39).
 No studies performed LPA testing on specimens and culture isolates from the same patients, precluding direct within-study comparisons.

 LPAs were compared with a phenotypic culture-based DST reference standard, and a composite reference standard that combined the results from genetic sequencing with results from phenotypic culture-based DST.
 Phenotypic DST was the primary reference standard applied to all participants for all analyses.
 These analyses were stratified – first, by susceptibility or resistance to rifampicin or isoniazid (or both) and second, by type of LPA testing (indirect testing or direct testing).

 Several studies contributed to either sensitivity (no true positives and no false negatives) or specificity (no true negatives and no false positives) but not to both.
-For these studies, a univariate, random effects meta-analysis of the estimates of sensitivity or specificity was performed separately, to make optimal use of the data.
+For these studies, a univariate, random-effects meta-analysis of the estimates of sensitivity or specificity was performed separately, to make optimal use of the data.
 The results from the univariate analysis (using all studies) were compared with the results from the bivariate analysis of the subset of studies that contributed to estimates of both sensitivity and specificity.

-f there were at least four studies for index tests with data that contributed only to sensitivity or specificity, a univariate, random effects meta-analysis was performed to assess one summary estimate, assuming no correlation between sensitivity and specificity.
+If there were at least four studies for index tests with data that contributed only to sensitivity or specificity, a univariate, random-effects meta-analysis was performed to assess one summary estimate, assuming no correlation between sensitivity and specificity.
 In cases in which there were fewer than four studies, or where substantial heterogeneity was evident on forest plots that precluded a meta-analysis, a descriptive analysis was performed for these index tests.
 Forest plots were visually assessed for heterogeneity among the studies within each index test and in the summary plots, for variability in estimates and the width of the prediction region (a wider prediction region suggests more heterogeneity).

 The performance of the tests is summarized in Table 2.3.2.
 The results are based on various numbers of studies and specimens tested.
 In some cases, too few studies were available for meta-analysis.
 The results from the only head-to-head comparison of the three tests are presented in the right-hand columns for comparison.
 The data presented are all comparisons with phenotypic culture-based DST as the reference standard.